Oggetto:

 Argomento: How to write a cover letter

-Argomento: How to prepare for a job interview
+Argomento: How to prepare and be successful in a job interview

 Argomento: Style and structure of a business report